tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Sheriff’s Ring of Knocking

 _Recharge 6+:_ This ring was owned by a famously unpopular tax collector.
 As a move action, make a skill check to break, knock down, or damage a non-magical object you are next to.
-Use a +10 bonus to your roll instead of your ability modifier + level + skill bonus (champion: +15; epic: +20).
+Use a +10 bonus to your roll instead of your ability modifier + level + skill bonus, +15 at champion tier, and +20 at epic tier.

 **Quirk:** Executes duties without compassion.